jbuijgers/nx-react-native/README.md

-This library serves as an addition to [Nx](https://nrwl.io/nx) to allow generating React Native apps.
+This library serves as an addition to [Nx](https://nrwl.io/nx) and will allow generating React Native apps.

 ### Attention